Updated on: 11/14/2019

 Regardless of the situation, child injuries are unique in the regard that they create a significant amount of trauma for families and loved ones.
 In addition, the physical and emotional trauma that injured children often suffer can take a long time to recover from, especially when the child is young.

 If you or someone you know has a child that has been injured in an accident, it is likely in your best interests to explore the legal rights and options afforded to parents of injured children.
-Visit our online legal library for free informational materials about child injuries and accidents, or contact Davis Law Group to discuss your options and legal rights in a free legal consultation by calling 206-727-4000.
+Visit our online legal library for free informational materials about child injuries and accidents, or contact the Seattle personal injury attorneys at Davis Law Group to discuss your options and legal rights in a free legal consultation by calling 206-727-4000.